 What is an Anti-Gravity Treadmill?

 An Anti-Gravity Treadmill is an innovative piece of technology, originally designed by NASA to help maintain the bone density and strength of Astronauts in zero gravity.
 It was then adapted by Nike to help elite runners and athletes overtrain to increase their performance, whilst limiting the stress on their joints.
 From this, the physiotherapy industry has seen a huge opportunity to improve how we can rehabilitate patients with a wide range of conditions, as listed above, in a safer and more natural lifelike environment, to get the best possible outcomes in a shorter time.

 The Anti-Gravity Treadmill uses differential air pressure to reduce the percentage of body weight going through the treadmill, enabling walking, jogging or running at anywhere from 20% to 100% of your bodyweight.
 This can be used for a number of conditions to help ensure safe, yet quick return from injury or surgery whilst maintaining fitness.

 How does it work?

 By wearing a specially designed pair of shorts you are able to zip yourself into the bag that surrounds the treadmill to create a seal.
 Air is then pumped into this bag creating a differential air pressure that allows your weight to be reduced.

-The technology within the treadmill is then able to calibrate how much air is required to reduce your weight by increments of 1% and is accurate to within 3%.
+The technology within the treadmill is then able to calibrate how much air pressure is required to reduce your weight by increments of 1% and is accurate to within 3%.

 What do you use it for?